Mastering Web Hosting with cPanel: A Comprehensive Guide

 Once you’ve mastered the basics, take your cPanel skills to the next level with these advanced tips:

-- Use the Optimize Website tool to compress content and improve loading speeds.
+- Enable caching and compression through the Optimize Website tool to improve loading speeds.

 Conclusion